nickel-lang/tree-sitter-nickel/README.md

 - `src/*` most other files in `src` are auto-generated and shouldn't be modified directly
 - `corpus/` contains a test suite
+- `bindings/` contains the bindings to this parser for various languages.

 ### Requirements

-The project comes with a `shell.nix` containing everything needed to work on the grammar itself via [Nix](https://nixos.org/).
-Just run `nix-shell` at the root of this repository to be dropped in a shell with all the needed commands available.
+The project comes with a `flake.nix` containing everything needed to work on the grammar itself via [Nix](https://nixos.org/).
+With a [flake-enabled](https://nixos.wiki/wiki/flakes) Nix, Just run `nix develop` at the root of this repository to be dropped in a shell with all the needed commands available.

 Without Nix, you have to install `tree-sitter` and other dependencies manually.
-You should be able to deduce a list of requirements easily by reading `shell.nix`.
+You should be able to deduce a list of requirements easily by reading `flake.nix`.

 ### Actions